dylan96dashintha/hillside/README.txt

 localhost -> run sourcecode,
     * npm start

-modules -> removeRecord.js
+modules -> removeRecord.js, emailRemainder.js
-    * before you have to schedule the starting date of recurrence process of removing data.
+    * first, you have to schedule the starting date of recurrence process of removing data or email remainder.
     * for this, change parameters of "date" variable. var date = new Date(2020, 6, 18, 19, 16, 0);
                     2020 - year